 Debt Consolidation Loans

 One solution to managing out-of-control credit cards and other debts is through low-interest bill consolidation loans.
 If you qualify, you can use a low-interest bill consolidation loan to pay off high interest credit cards or other loans.
 Depending on how much debt you have and the size of the debt consolidation loan you qualify for, you may need only one loan to consolidate all your debt.

 However, a low interest debt consolidation loan can only do so much.
 It doesn't reduce your debt.
 It merely resets your interest rate so you can start pay it off faster.
 To get out of debt, you need to establish a plan of attack.
-Before you consolidate your debt in a bill consolidation loan, in order to make it work for you, you need to:
+Before you consolidate your debt in a bill consolidation loan you need to:

 - Make a budget, so you can control your cash flow and avoid running up more debt